 - Repro steps and a detailed description of the issue including screenshots, videos, and logs where possible

-- Any suggestions or support provided by the product’s publisher
+- Any suggestions or support provided by the product’s seller

 4.3.b Refunds will be granted within 14 days for the following reasons:

 - Epic is able to confirm that the customer has never downloaded the product

 - Epic is able to reproduce a reported technical issue with the content that prevents customers from using a product as advertised with one of its Supported Engine Versions on one of its Supported Platforms

 - Any media or descriptive language the seller used to represent the product does not accurately represent the assets and/or functionality of the content being distributed